- ACCESS for ELLs Score Reports

 - For students who are former ELs, having demonstrated full English proficiency, their ELP code is listed as 6.

-- For students who are currently ELs, their ELP code is a reflection of how proficient they are in English, on a scale from 1-5, with 1 being the lowest, and 5 being nearly proficient.
+- For students who are currently ELs, their ELP code is a reflection of how proficient they are in English, on a scale from 1-5, with 1 being the least proficieny, and 5 being nearly proficient.

 ELP levels 1-6 stem from the WIDA English Language Development Standards, the basis for Wisconsin’s EL support system.
 In this framework, ELP 1 indicates students with very limited English skills, while ELP 5 and 6 represent students with extensive English skills, nearly on par with native English speakers.

 Families have a right to opt their student out of EL Services.
-However, despite a student not receiving EL Services:
+However, even when a student who has been identified as an EL is not receiving EL Services:

 - The student remains an EL, and their ELP code in WISEdata does not change

-- The student must continue to be administered the ACCESS for ELLs summative test every year, and their WISEdata ELP code will get updated to reflect their score each year
+- The student must continue to be administered ACCESS for ELLs every year, and their WISEdata ELP code will get updated to reflect their score each year

-- The district is still responsible for the student’s progress in becoming proficient in English, despite not being allowed by the parents to provide EL support
+- The district is still responsible for the student’s progress in becoming proficient in English, despite the refusal of specific EL services

-These factors remain in effect until the student graduates, transfers, or achieves a proficient score on the ACCESS for ELLs assessment and is exited from EL services.
+These factors remain in effect until the student graduates, transfers, or achieves a proficient score on the ACCESS for ELLs assessment and is exited from EL status.
+See Chapter 8 - EL Programming for more information regarding parental opt-out of EL services.

-Once a student is enrolled in your district from another district in state and this enrollment data is uploaded to WISEdata, you may notice that an ELP error appears in WISEdash Portal.
+Once a student is enrolled in your district from another in state district and this enrollment data is uploaded to WISEdata, you may notice that an ELP error appears in WISEdash Portal.
 Clicking ‘Details’ on the error message will show what ELP your SIS has pushed to WISEdata, and the expected value, based on previous testing in Wisconsin.
-If an ELP assessment was administered previously, this ELP code may be used in place of a screener for determining ELP services.
-However, should other measures call into question the previous district’s determination, you have an obligation to ensure that the student is being appropriately served.
+If an ELP assessment was administered within the last year, this ELP code may be used in place of a screener for determining ELP services.
+If the most recent ELP score is more than a year old and is ELP 1-5, the student should be screened to determine their current ELP level.

-Upon enrollment, federal law requires that all students must have a determination of EL/not-EL made within 30 days.
-Due to this requirement, most ELP screener scores are entered into ISES in September or October.
+Federal law requires that all students have a determination of EL/not-EL made within 30 days of enrollment.
+Due to this requirement, most ELP screener scores are uploaded into WISEdata in September or October.
 For schools who do spring enrollment, the scores are entered either in spring when the ELP screener is used, or in fall when the student starts school.

 ACCESS for ELLs is administered in the winter, generally from early December until early February.
 Scores are received back in the spring, and generally uploaded by DPI into WISEdata in the summer.